 If you are searching for some adventurous things to do in Zanzibar – try kitesurfing!
 It’s one of the best spots in the world to do it!

 Kitesurfing is a sport where you ride standing up on a small surfboard or kiteboard and let the wind drag you along while you hold onto a kite.
-This is a full body sport and you’ll definitely be feeling a bit sore the next day!
+This is a full-body sport and you’ll definitely be feeling a bit sore the next day!

-Paje is considered to be the best place to kitesurf, but you can also take lessons at Nungwi beach or Jambiani beach.
+Paje is considered to be the best place to kitesurf, but you can also take lessons at Nungwi Beach or Jambiani Beach.
 In fact, most tourist beaches offer kitesurfing lessons, so if you’re just starting out you can pretty much give it a go anywhere!

 PRO TIP: The best time to go if you want to kitesurf is from January to February or June to September.
 If you’re there during this time, you might also get to see some expert kitesurfers doing tricks and jumps!

 There are plenty of different instructors and centers where you can learn to kitesurf, so shop around based on where you are and see what works for your timeframe and budget.
-One option is Kite Centre Zanzibar, which offers lessons for beginners (all equipment included) starting at around $330 USD per person.
+One option is Kite Centre Zanzibar, which offers lessons for beginners (all equipment included) starting at around US$150 per person.

 NOTE: By the way, if you want to check out a place in Zanzibar to surf, most kitesurfing places also offer surfing as well.